railsuser2014/openobject-doc-book-en/source/book/1/1_3_Real_Case/1_3_Real_Case_db_setup.rst

 Stock locations
 -----------------

-Click  *Inventory Control > Location Structure*  to see the hierarchy of stock locations.
+Click :menuselection:`Inventory Control --> Location Structure` to see the hierarchy of stock locations.
 These locations have been defined by the minimal default data loaded when the database was created.
 You'll use this default structure in this example.

 	#.
-From the  *Main Menu*  click on  *Inventory Control > Configuration > Locations* to reach a list view of the locations (not the tree view)
+From the :guilabel:`Main Menu` click on :menuselection:`Inventory Control --> Configuration --> Locations` to reach a list view of the locations (not the tree view)

 	#.
 Click on the name of a location, such as \ ``Company``\   to open a descriptive form view.
 Each location has a  *Location type*  and a  *Parent Location* that defines he hierarchical structure.
 An  *Inventory Account* can also be assigned to a location.

 	#.
-From the  *Main Menu*  click  *Inventory Control > Configuration > Warehouses* to view a list of warehouses.
+From the :menuselection:`Main Menu` click :menuselection:`Inventory Control --> Configuration --> Warehouses` to view a list of warehouses.

 .. tip:: Valuation of stock